QuantumMechanics/NEM-sdk/README.md

 ### 9.1 - Create simple wallets

-`nem.model.wallet.createPRNG` create a wallet with the primary account's private key generated from a PRNG
+`nem.model.wallet.createPRNG` create a wallet object with the primary account's private key generated from a PRNG

 ```javascript
 // Set a wallet name